 Arrival in Algeria

-Though fears of U-boat attack ran high at times during the crossing of the Atlantic, the convoy arrived safely in Oran, Algeria on January 26, 1943.
+Though fears of U-boat attack ran high at times during the unit’s Atlantic crossing, the convoy arrived safely in Mers-el-Kébir (near Oran, Algeria) on January 26, 1943.
 The 32nd Station Hospital was part of the Mediterranean Base Section (M.B.S.), which supported operations well behind the front lines.
 For over three weeks, the 32nd staged at Bouisseville before being transported by road to Tlemcen, Algeria on February 18.
 By this point, the Allies were fighting to the east in Tunisia; battle casualties arrived in Tlemcen by road from Oran and rail from Algiers.
 (Later in the year, casualties arrived from Sicily and Italy as well.)

 The unit requisitioned two schools for conversion into hospital buildings.
 Unfortunately, the fact that these buildings were ten minutes apart on foot meant the arrangements were less than ideal.
 Mess (food service) personnel found themselves stretched thin serving both hospital buildings as well as two sets of living quarters (officers and enlisted, located in different hotels).
 The December 31, 1943 “Medical History of the Thirty Second Station Hospital” by Lieutenant Colonel Harold L. Goss explains the setup best: